-Classic White Bread recipe made with just six simple ingredients you probably already have on hand—no need for a grocery run!
+Classic White Bread Recipe made with just six simple ingredients you probably already have on hand, so no grocery run needed!

 I grew up on white bread, and sometimes, nothing else hits quite like it.
 But now that I have kids, I can’t ignore the long list of ingredients in store-bought versions.